Miles Killebrew: Detroit Lions

-2017 season

 On September 10, 2017, in the Lions' season opening 35–23 victory over the Arizona Cardinals, Killebrew had a 35-yard interception return for a touchdown, which came off of quarterback Carson Palmer, in the fourth quarter.

-2018 season

-During training camp Killebrew converted to linebacker with the arrival of Matt Patricia and new defensive scheme.
+During 2018's training camp Killebrew converted to linebacker with the arrival of Matt Patricia and new defensive scheme.
+Throughout 2018 and 2019, he recorded 27 tackles (seven in 2018, 20 in 2019) across 28 games played.
+After the 2019 season, the Lions picked up Killebrew's fifth year option to keep him with the team in 2020.
+He recorded 12 total tackles (10 solo, two assisted) After the 2020 season, the Lions opted to not re-sign Killebrew, making him a free agent.

-2020 season

-On March 24, 2020, Killebrew re-signed with the Lions.

 Pittsburgh Steelers

 Killebrew signed a one-year contract with the Pittsburgh Steelers on March 24, 2021.

+In week 1 of the 2021 season against the Buffalo Bills, Killebrew blocked a punt from Bills punter Matt Haack which was recovered by teammate Ulysees Gilbert for a Steelers touchdown in the 23–16 win.
+Later, in week 11 against the Chargers, Killebrew blocked a punt from Chargers punter Ty Long, leading to a rushing touchdown by Steelers running back Najee Harris several plays later in the 37–41 loss.

 On March 11, 2022, Killebrew signed a two-year, $4 million contract extension with the Steelers.

+During week 5 of the 2023 season against the Baltimore Ravens, Killebrew blocked a punt from Ravens punter Jordan Stout, leading to a Steelers safety in the 17–10 victory.
+He finished the 2023 season making 21 solo tackles, five assisted tackles, one tackle for loss, and a blocked punt.
+He appeared in the Steelers' postseason outing against the Buffalo Bills in which the Steelers lost 17-31, ending their season.

+On March 18, 2024, Killebrew signed a two-year contract extension with the Steelers.
+On September 2, Killebrew was announced as a captain for the 2024 season.
+He was named a Pro Bowler for the second consecutive season as a special teamer, recording 13 combined tackles across 17 games.

+In 2025, Killebrew recorded five tackles across Pittsburgh's first five contests.
+On October 15, 2025, head coach Mike Tomlin announced that Killebrew had suffered a 'significant' knee injury in the team's Week 6 victory over the Cleveland Browns; he was placed on injured reserve the following day.

 Personal life

 Killebrew was raised by his parents, Lisa and David Killebrew, in Henderson, Nevada.
-Killebrew and his family are Indianapolis Colts fans, as they lived in Indiana for a few years.
+Killebrew and his family are Indianapolis Colts fans, having lived in Indiana for a few years.
 He also cites his role models in football as Troy Polamalu, Earl Thomas, and Bob Sanders.

-On April 30, 2016, Killebrew graduated from Southern Utah University with a degree in engineering.
-He received the phone call from the Detroit Lions telling him they'd drafted him on the way to his graduation ceremony.
+On April 30, 2016, Killebrew graduated from Southern Utah University with a degree in engineering technology.
+He received the phone call from the Lions telling him they'd drafted him on the way to his graduation ceremony.

 In June 2016, a Detroit-based brewery named Fort Street Brewery created Killebrew IPA, a play on words using his last name.